dmayb/IML.HUJI/README.md

 - Install the PyCharm IDE (professional edition) as described on the [Install PyCharm](https://www.jetbrains.com/help/pycharm/installation-guide.html) page.
 Be sure to install the Jupyter plug-in.
 - Follow the [Configure a Conda virtual environment](https://www.jetbrains.com/help/pycharm/conda-support-creating-conda-virtual-environment.html#conda-requirements) page.
 - Open a PyCharm project from `LOCAL_REPOSITORY` and set the project's interpreter to be the `iml.env` environment.

+### Using Google Colab
+One can also view and run the labs and code examples via Google Colab.
+It supports loading and running Jupyter notebooks and running using a specified Conda environemnt.